Apoorva Sahodarigal

 Apoorva Sahodarigal is a 1983 Indian Tamil-language action film directed by R. Thyagarajan and produced by Devar Films.
 The film stars Karthik, Suresh, Radha, Suhasini and Urvashi.
 It was released on 4 November 1983, and became a success.

 Soundtrack

 The soundtrack was composed by Bappi Lahiri, with lyrics by Vaali.
+The disco song "My Name is Rosy" attained popularity.